Embrace the Good Life

 It is easy to be distracted by life, especially when we’re young and there is so much going on.
 As young adults, we think about our education, careers, sexual partners, and social life, all of which are valid concerns.
 By the time we reach our thirties, many of us have settled down into marriages, children, and established careers.
-Our lives are hectic, consumed with a passion to be successful at whatever we do, whether in our relationships or our occupations.
+Our lives are hectic, consumed with a passion to be successful at whatever we do, whether in our relationships or our careers.

 And then come the late forties when many of us, for the first time, begin to realize that we haven’t been able to live up to the unrealistic goals of an overly materialistic and self-seeking society.
 More so, we begin to grasp the reality of our own mortality.
 With a little apprehension, we realize that life is engaging but short, and that we are all going to die someday.

 This is a critical point in life; a time when we start to question our motivations, lifestyles, and goals; and a time when we feel a strong, inner drive to search for greater spiritual and universe meaning.
-It’s a time to contemplate an alternate universe reality.
+It’s a time to contemplate an alternate reality.

 Having said that, there is no need to wait for middle age to embark on a spiritual adventure.
 Just as young minds can easily soak up the facts of science and the logic of philosophy, they can also be extremely receptive to the spiritual forces working within them and around them.
 For many young people, the true motivator in this adventure is simply a desire to know more about the truth, not just about themselves but about God and a seemingly infinite universe.